vadim-cvy/portfolio-indeed-raw-data-normalizer/README.md

-# Normalize raw data to make it importable into the database
+# Normalize raw data: make it importable into the database

 `normalize-data.js` script gets multiple `jsonld` dataset files of Indeed archive job postings as an input and outputs a single normalized csv document which can be used to be imported into DB.